 Chesterfield Town Board

-Chesterfield has been selected by the government as one of 55 towns to receive almost £20 million worth of funding over the next ten years (2024 to 2034) to invest in local people’s priorities.
+Chesterfield was selected by the government in 2023 as one of initially 55 towns to receive almost £20 million worth of funding over ten years, from 2024 to 2034, to invest in local people’s priorities.

 This was announced as part of the government’s Long Term Plan for Towns initiative.

-A new and independent board, called the Chesterfield Town Board, is driving forward this investment.
+A new and independent board, called the Chesterfield Town Board, was formed to oversee this investment.

 This section will be updated with the latest information as plans progress, including details of how you can get involved.